-Arthritis is not specifically listed among the qualifying conditions for a medical marijuana card in Ohio.
+Arthritis is not specifically listed among the qualifying conditions for medical marijuana in Ohio.
 However, seeing as the number one symptom of arthritis is pain, patients are potentially eligible to shop at Ohio dispensaries.

 In this post, we’ll talk about how to get a medical marijuana card for arthritis in Ohio.
 We’ll also go over the details of how marijuana helps relieve arthritis pain.
 We’ll illustrate how arthritis patients are using to treat chronic pain and even to slow the progression of arthritis.
-And we’ll list some of the cannabis products that are available at Ohio dispensaries.
+And finally, we’ll list some of the cannabis products that are available at Ohio dispensaries.

 How does medical marijuana help treat arthritis?

 Rheumatoid arthritis is what is known as an autoimmune condition.
 Autoimmune conditions cause the patient’s immune system to attack the soft tissues that are meant to protect joints.
 This attack damages the tissues and causes inflammation and pain and stiffness.
 As the condition progresses it can cause mobility problems.

 As such, arthritis patients have a few issues that need to be dealt with.
 First, there’s the cause of the condition — autoimmune attacks.
 Next, there’s the inflammation and pain caused by the attacks.
 And finally, there’s the progression of the symptoms.
 Fortunately, medical marijuana helps to reduce all three of these problems in some patients.
 And it does so safely when used properly.